brontosaurusrex/brontosaurusrex.github.io/_posts/2026-06-27-helix-save-cursor-position-workaround.md

     # load cursor position and do nothing with it via small bash script
     "A-l" = ":sh hxloadline %{buffer_name}"

 And you can use __hxw__ instead of hx to load your files positioned on the stored line.
+Or use alt+l to display stored line and then :g 42.

 ## btw